gvorbeck/wedding/src/markdown/travel.md

    We've secured a block of hotel rooms at a discounted rate for our traveling guests:
    <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1615915908390&key=GRP&app=resvlink" target="\_blank" rel="noopener noreferrer" title="Hotel block for Westin Princeton">Hotel Block</a>

+   For those staying at the hotel, we will be providing a shuttle service to/from Unionville Vineyards leaving the afternoon of the wedding at **1:20pm**.

 * ## Airport ##